-This module builds on Data Structures and Algorithms 1 by introducing students to some of the practical performance concerns in the selection and implementation of algorithms, using a range of case studies drawn from typical real-world applications.
+This module builds on Data Structures and Algorithms 1 by introducing students to some of the practical performance concerns in the selection and implementation of parallel algorithms, using a range of case studies drawn from typical real-world applications.

 The aim of this Module is to provide the student with : To develop computational and algorithmic thinking and show how data structures and algorithms are used efficiently in real-world applications.

 By the end of this module the student should be able to:

 1. Be aware of the standard techniques of software performance measurement, including profiling, and apply these techniques to identify performance bottlenecks in real programs.

 2. Understand the emerging importance of parallel programming in modern software development, and experiment with the performance impact of parallelising parts of an application.